Plague of the Spanish Lady

 Josephus Daniels, the United States Secretary of the Navy was himself barely touched.
 But he watched with deep concern as his 36 year old Assistant Secretary and protégé was carried off the troopship Leviathan on a stretcher, too ill with influenza to walk.
 The young Assistant would develop double pneumonia and was considered likely to die.
 A seemingly insignificant event, and a man whose death would probably not affect the course of history.
 But to Daniels' joy the young man survived, and Franklin Delano Roosevelt went on to other things.

-Written by David W. Tschanz.
+Written by David W. Tschanz, PhD.
 If you have questions or comments on this article, please contact David Tschanz at:

 About the author: